10 DevOps engineer skills to add to a resume

 10. Communication and team management

 DevOps engineer skills are not just technical.
-Somebody in this role must be an expert communicator who is also a capable manager, one who can talk the talk, walk the walk and see the point of each team -- and then bring those disparate professionals together in a productive manner to ensure rapid continuous development that will achieve the best business results.
+Someone in this role must be an expert communicator and capable manager -- one who can bring different professionals together in a productive manner to ensure rapid continuous development that will achieve the best business results.

 With so many people and competing interests involved in the DevOps process, there are countless technical and professional problems that will inevitably arise over time.
 Those include interpersonal conflicts, changing roles and responsibilities within the organization and broken business processes.
 A DevOps engineer must assess these situations and seek constructive solutions that will achieve goals while keeping constituents happy.
 For example, if a release cycle is delayed by inefficient manual steps, a DevOps engineer can make a technical and business case to invest in automation.